ericeidi/ericeidi/README.md

 ## I'm a full-stack Developer!

 - 🎓 Post-grad in Mobile Solutions Development at Conestoga College.
-- 🎡 I’m currently working at Kosmo Studio.
+- 🎡 I’m currently working at FCamara.

 ### Connect with me: